-A few weeks ago i created paper mockups on how my application wants to look like.
+Few weeks ago i had created paper mockups in order to show on how my application will look like.

-My application aims to encourage students produce their own healthy meals and also to inform them the benefits of each food has on their appearance.
-So people that want to have stronger and brighter hairs can search for recipes that can benefits their hair.
+My application aims to encourage students to cook their own healthy meals and inform them for the benefits that each type of food will have on their body.
+For example people that want to have stronger and brighter hairs can search for recipes that can benefit their hair.

-Also in order to motivate them i decided to create a contest between on the uk universities by announcing each month the top 10 universities with the most beautiful and healthiest students.
-The results of this contest will depend on the numbers of uploads of the students.
+In order to motivate them i decided to run a contest among universities in UK by announcing each month the top 10 universities with the most beautiful and healthy students.

 After 3 months we have reached the end of the first semester for the Design 1 module.
 For me it was an exciting and challenging semester as i have graduated from a BA in Fine Arts so knew nothing about design.
 The only common thing between these areas is the creativity that the artist and the designer needs.
 One of the most interesting things that I have learned in this course was that in order to create a good design you have to listen and understand what your user wants and not just create something that looks beautiful outside.
 For a designer this is a challenge, to create something beautiful but useful at the same time, and this was one of the reasons that why this module intrigued me.

 In my opinion, the most successful assessed task of my tasks was the one that I had to design something so as to introduce the earth to the aliens.
 However, the first attempts were a failure but after having a tutorial with my tutor, Andy, explaining to me that I must design something for a creature that I have no idea how it looks like or if the alien can see or hear.
 By the end of this conversation I understood that I had to make a deep research to get inform about planets in order to have an idea what it might be useful for my design.